toomanycats/toomanycats.github.io/_posts/2017-09-18-eddy-current-correction-in-fsl.md

 be a power series solution ( be afraid, very afraid) and that in the end, the 12 degrees of freedom affine registration actually is the solution !!

-## Simpler Code So now we can just use `mcflirt` with some options:
+## Simpler Code
+So now that we are armed with the facts, we can just use `mcflirt` with some options:

-{% highlight bash %} mcflirt <input 4D> <output 4D> -cost normcorr -refvol 0
+{% highlight bash %}
+mcflirt <input 4D> <output 4D> -cost normcorr -refvol 0
--interp trilinear {% endhighlight %}
+{% endhighlight %}

 That's it.
+No Python 2 to worry about and no extra weirdness.

 # How this bad programming bit me in the ass
 I write my pipelines in Python3.
 That's the future and it's a good one.
-When I ran `eddy_current`, I did not get an error code greater than 0, or stderror message, just a failure.
+When I ran `eddy_current`, I did not get an error code greater than 0, or stderror message, just a failure with an obscure error message.

+TBH, I guessed pretty quickly that there was a Python 2 vs Python 3 issue because the error mentioned something about `print` not having parenthesis.

-That's because there's a helper program called `imglob` that's written in Python2.There's an interpreter directive that says to use:
+There's a helper program called `imglob` that's written in Python2.There's an interpreter directive that says to use:

 {% highlight bash %}
 #!/usr/bin/env python2